Spaxe/cgweb/README.md

 The presentation format is 20 minutes + 10 minutes Q&A.

 Computer Graphics on the Web is kindly sponsored by Common Code for its excellent managers and event venue.
-Food and drinks are sponsored by the wonderful Khronos Group, the open standards body for OpenGL and friends.
+Food and drinks are sponsored by the wonderful Khronos Group, the open standards body for WebGL and friends.

-This meetup is co-located and hosted by the Khronos Melbourne Chapter.

 We hope to see you at the event!